jabsadheer101/garduted-or-nah/README.md

 # graduated-or-nah
-I created a project-code which predicts the chances of student failed or graduating from high school based on the GPA (grade-point-average) of their first three years of high school.
+I created a simple machine learning project which predicts the chances of student failing or graduating from high school based on the GPA (grade-point-average) of their first three years of high school.